Hillsborough, California: Politics

+Because of the city's affluence, Hillsborough has historically leaned conservative.
+The city mainly supported Republican candidates for President and statewide/local offices up until 2016.
+It gave Mitt Romney 53% of the vote in 2012 against incumbent President Barack Obama's 45%.
+But four years later, the city swung massively against the Republican Party, with Democrat Hillary Clinton garnering 63%, with Donald Trump only carrying 31% of the vote in the city.
+In 2020, the city continued to swing left, President Joe Biden won 68% of the vote and Donald Trump only managed 29%.

 Schools

 Hillsborough has its own highly regarded and ranked public elementary and middle school system, but no public high school.
 High school-aged children can attend one of several schools in the San Mateo Union High School District, generally assigned by residential address.
 The town is also home to a small number of independent schools.
 The Hillsborough school district is the top-rated K through 8 district in northern San Mateo County.